Machine Learning Specialization (Andrew Ng) — The 60-Second Verdict

 Should I do this or Coursera Plus?

-Coursera Plus ($399/year) includes most Professional Certificates including this one, plus access to ~7,000 other courses.
+Coursera Plus ($399/year) includes most Specializations and Professional Certificates, including this one, plus access to ~7,000 other courses.
 If you’ll finish two or more certificates within 12 months, Plus is cheaper.
 Break-even math here.

 Bottom Line: Machine Learning Specialization (Andrew Ng) Verdict